frodrigoalves/Tokenized-Gold/api/README.md

 - `PORT` – HTTP port (default 3001)
 - `MONGODB_URI` – MongoDB connection string
 - `JWT_SECRET` – secret for signing tokens

+### Offline Testing

+To run tests without internet access, set `MONGOMS_DOWNLOAD_URL` to a `file://` path pointing to a local MongoDB archive so that `mongodb-memory-server` uses your pre-downloaded binary.